ippontech/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 The stack code is pretty straightforward, don't forget to replace `MY_EMAIL` with your real email (you will have to verify your email and also confirm subscribing to the SNS topic).

 The SNS topic is the first component of the stack to be defined since the Lambda requires the variable `TOPIC_ARN` to be able to publish.
-The rest of the stack definition is pretty simple as we just have to use the correct functions to grant permissions between each components.
+The rest of the stack definition is pretty simple as we just have to use the correct functions to grant permissions between each component.

 The project is available at this [GitHub repository](https://github.com/Falydoor/blog-reddit-crawler) in case you want to clone it.
 You can follow the instructions to compile/deploy/destroy the stack: